mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 The default setup described in compose file uses [Minio](https://www.minio.io/) object storage along with a Storage Proxy service.
 The proxy service provides HTTPS and traffic limiting services.
-This section describes configuration of storage proxy certificates for use with HTTPS.
+This section describes configuration of Storage Proxy certificates for use with HTTPS.

-Storage proxy certificate needs to be mounted into the container.
+Storage Proxy certificate needs to be mounted into the container.
 This can be implemented using a `docker-compose` file with the following entry:

 ```